zimmski/tavor/README.md

 Code for the Tavor framework has to be deterministic.
 This means that no functionality is allowed to have its own source or seed of randomness.
 Methods of interfaces that define a random generator have to be implemented deterministically so that the same random seed will always result in the same result.
 This also applies to hand written tests and code who is concurrent.

 If you are aiming to get your extensions and changes offically incorporated into the Tavor framework, please **first** [create an issue](https://github.com/zimmski/tavor/issues/new) in the issue tracker and discuss your implementation goals and plans with an outline.
-Please note that every feature and change has to be tested with handwritten tests, so please include a test plan in your outline too.
+Note that every feature and change has to be tested with handwritten tests, so please include a test plan in your outline too.

 If extending Tavor yourself is not for you, but you still need new features, you can take a look at the [feature request section](#feature-request).